secureCodeBox/secureCodeBox/documentation/docs/api/crds/scan-completion-hook.md

 The `type` field can be either `ReadOnly` or `ReadAndWrite`.

-`ReadOnly` hooks only have read rights on the findings and the raw scan reports (e.g. XML output from nmap).
-These are usually used to export the findings into a external system like "Elasticsearch" or "DefectDojo" or to send out notifications to chats like "Slack".
+`ReadOnly` hooks only have read access to the findings and raw scan reports (e.g., XML output from nmap).
+These are typically used to export findings to external systems like "Elasticsearch" or "DefectDojo" or to send notifications to chat systems like "Slack".
 ReadOnly hooks are executed in parallel to speed up their runtime.

-`ReadAndWrite` hooks have the ability to update both the findings and raw scan reports.
-This can be used to attach additional metadata to the findings by comparing the findings to external inventory systems or APIs of cloud providers.
+`ReadAndWrite` hooks can update both findings and raw scan reports.
+This can be used to attach additional metadata to findings by comparing them against external inventory systems or cloud provider APIs.

 ### Priority (Optional)